sravanpannala/blog/content/posts/nba-draft-age-1/index.md

 > A player is considered successful if he reached a value of DPM>=0 at least once in his career

-As a RAPM-based metric, DPM is regularized at 0, i.e., the average value of DPM for the league is 0.
-A player with a DPM of zero can be considered a league-average player.
+As a RAPM-based metric, DPM is regularized at 0, i.e., the average (mean and not median) value of DPM for the league is 0.
+A player with a DPM of zero can be considered a positive player on the court.
+Positive players comprise approximately 1/3 of the active players in the NBA.
+So, if a player is a positive player for at least one game, I consider his career successful.

-So, if a player is league-average for at least one game, I consider his career successful.
-So, approximately 50% of players in the NBA will be successful.
+DARKO is predictive in nature:

 > DARKO considers every NBA game a player has ever played in making its projections, weighing each game as appropriate based on recency, with the weights varying by stat being projected.

-The project aspect of DARKO is another reason why it is a suitable method for this style of analysis.
-The player is projected to have a league-average impact for the next game if he has a DPM value of 0.
+The projection aspect of DARKO is another reason why it is a suitable method for this style of analysis.
+The player is projected to have a positive impact on the next game if he has a DPM value of 0.

 The second evaluation method I choose is the player's peak performance.
 The value of maximum DPM throughout his career gives us a reasonable estimate of the player's peak performance.
 So, in this study, I will evaluate the peak impact of the player, in addition to the player's just being successful.